walteryu/wevo-mvp/README.md

 1. Reduce project risk by minimizing project delays and lawsuits
 2. Allow constituents to vote on projects and initiatives
 3. Allow project owners to track voting and sentiment

+### Background

+This project started at [Startup Weekend Sacramento](http://communities.techstars.com/usa/sacramento/startup-weekend/14400) in June 2019 with the goal of increasing civic engagement, reducing project risk and helping build more inclusive cities.

 ### Methodology